DTLaboratory/dtlaboratory.github.io/index.md

 ## Project Status

-DT Lab is currently a single-contributor project by [Ed Sweeney](https://github.com/navicore) and licensed with [the MIT Open Source license](https://github.com/dtlaboratory/dtlab-scala-alligator/blob/master/LICENSE).
+DTLab is currently a single-contributor project by [Ed Sweeney](https://github.com/navicore) and licensed with [the MIT Open Source license](https://github.com/dtlaboratory/dtlab-scala-alligator/blob/master/LICENSE).

 Pull requests, feedback, and collaboration welcome.

-We believe DT Lab is worth studying, implementing, and refining in other programming languages and platforms - we intend to create Python, Rust, and Erlang/Elixir implementations, time permitting.
+We believe DTLab is worth studying, implementing, and refining in other programming languages and platforms - we intend to create Python, Rust, and Erlang/Elixir implementations, time permitting.